will7hughes/Dialektor/README.md

 Then, to get the basics of what Docker is, read this https://vsupalov.com/6-docker-basics/ <br>

 Install Docker Desktop: https://www.docker.com/products/docker-desktop <br>
-Follow installation prompts from docker desktop for extra configuration setup.
-For example, I had to copy/paste and run a powershell command for WSL.
-I also had to do step 4 from this site: https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package. <br>
+Follow installation prompts from docker desktop for `extra configuration setup`. <br>
+For example, I had to copy/paste and run a `powershell command for WSL`. <br>
+I also had to do `step 4` from this site: https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package. <br>
-Restart your computer, if prompted to. <br>
+`Restart your computer`, if prompted to. <br>

-We will follow the setup tutorial here with slight modifications of database and user names.
-Below is the exact command list: https://www.untangled.dev/2020/06/06/docker-django-local-dev/ <br>

 Create the container
 ```
 docker-compose create